dyne/sup/README.md

 into GNU GPLv2 because of the sha256 component.

 ```
-sup is copyright (c) 2009-2011 by pancake of nopcode.org
+sup is copyleft (c) 2009-2011 by pancake of nopcode.org
                 (c) 2016      by jaromil of dyne.org

 the FIPS-180-2 sha-256 implementation optionally included in sup is
-copyright (c) 2001-2003 by Christophe Devine
+copyleft (c) 2001-2003 by Christophe Devine
 ```